What's an STI?

 You can have an STI without knowing it

 In many cases, STIs such as chlamydia, gonorrhea and HIV, don't show or have any symptoms at all-at least at the beginning.
-And while you may feel perfectly fine, you could still pass an STI on to someone else if you have unprotected vaginal, oral or anal sex.
+And while you may feel perfectly fine, you could still pass an STI on to someone else if you have vaginal, oral or anal sex without a condom.

 Some STIs show signs like unusual discharges, burning while you urinate or genital warts.
 But other STIs don't have obvious symptoms.
 You can have an STI without knowing it.